 The Department of Anesthesiology and Pain Medicine has developed a number of exciting and innovative training opportunities for individuals who wish to gain advanced clinical and academic experience working with nationally and internationally renowned experts in subspecialty areas of anesthesiology.
 Our faculty fellowship positions are highly competitive and offer one- and two-year experiences in the subspecialty areas of:

 Other fellowships which may be considered include quality and safety, education, sleep medicine, geriatric anesthesia, and operating room management.
 For more information regarding these programs, contact Dr. Samuel Sharar, Faculty Fellowship Program Director, at email@example.com.

 The overall educational goals of the faculty fellowship positions are to provide advanced clinical and academic training and education in a particular subspecialty of anesthesia, and the opportunity to engage in clinical work as a junior faculty member.
 Our faculty fellowships are beneficial both for anesthesiologists contemplating an academic career, and those considering private practice, providing additional depth to their background in this increasingly competitive job market.

 Our faculty fellows spend 60% of their time engaged in fellowship-related educational activities including:

-Further details of individual educational goals and objectives and training opportunities may be obtained from the individual fellowship pages (see links above).
+Further details of individual educational goals and objectives and training opportunities may be obtained from the individual fellowship pages:

-The following will give you a sample of some of the projects the fellows of 2010-2011 accomplished.
+The following will give you a sample of some of the projects the fellows of 2012-2013 accomplished:

 Forty percent of fellowship time is spent as a junior attending with clinical, supervisory and in-house call commitments.
 This clinical work provides recent residency program graduates an opportunity to practice independently and develop their own style of clinical practice with expert mentorship close at hand.
 It provides more seasoned graduates the chance to maintain their clinical practice skills caring for some of the most complex and high-acuity cases in the region.